The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsection{VR experiment 2: Does the avatar appearance really matter?}

-Given the results of the first experiment, varying the social representations of the virtual collaborators with a congruent avatar appearance, we explored another aspect of social interactions: the impact of the avatar appearance on social interactions.
-Using the same task as in the first experiment, the main condition was the change of avatar appearance with the same virtual partner; participants completed the task together and knowing that they were collaborating, in contrast to the first experiment.
+Given the results of the first experiment, in which we varied the social representations of the virtual collaborators by using a congruent avatar appearance, we explored another aspect of social interactions: the impact of the avatar appearance on social interactions.
+Using the same task as in the first experiment, the main condition involved changing the avatar appearance with the same virtual partner; participants completed the task together, knowing that they were collaborating, in contrast to the first experiment.